 4. Customer Content.
 By providing or inputting Customer Content into the Software or Services via any method, Customer represents and warrants to Company that (i) Customer has all necessary rights to distribute or use any such Customer Content via the Software or Services; (ii) Customer is solely responsible for all aspects of such Customer Content; and (iii) such Customer Content does not violate the rights of any third party.
 Except as expressly stated in the Agreement, as between Company and Customer, Customer owns such Customer Content and Company has no proprietary, financial, or other interest in Customer Content.
 Notwithstanding the foregoing, Customer agrees that Company may access, view and use the Customer Content as necessary to respond to Customer’s specific support requests or inquiries; for the business operations of Company related to the provision of Software and Services including improvement of the Software and Services; to verify compliance with this Agreement; as may be required by applicable law, court order or governmental authority; and as otherwise permitted by the Agreement.
 Customer further agrees that Company may extract Customer Content from any existing database and de-identify the Customer Content in accordance with HIPAA to create a de-identified data set.
 Customer grants to Company a nonexclusive, worldwide, paid-up, royalty-free, perpetual and irrevocable right and license to create derivative works of the de-identified data set and to use, copy, process, analyze, execute, reproduce, display, perform, transfer, distribute, and sublicense the data set and such derivative works in any technology now existing or later developed.
 Subject to the Customer’s sole continuing ownership of the Customer Content, Company shall own all such de-identified data sets, and all products, solutions and services that it creates using the data sets, and all of the intellectual property rights embodied in and related to the data sets and such products, solutions and services.
 Customer agrees that Company or its designees may have access to Customer’s computer hardware and media, by direct or remote access, to verify Customer’s compliance with this Agreement and perform the Services.

 5. Ownership of Software and Services.
 Customer understands and agrees that the Software, Documentation and Services are and shall at all times remain the property of Company or its licensors, and Customer shall have no rights or interests therein except for any license granted to Customer in an applicable Schedule.
-Customer shall not, and shall cause its employees, contractors and Users not to: 1) modify, adapt, alter, reverse engineer, decompile, reverse compile, or disassemble the Software, Documentation or Services; 2) create a derivative work or compilation of the Software, Documentation or Services, including without limitation any product or service derived or compiled from or based on, in whole or in part, any Company services or products; 3) remove or alter any trademark, logo, copyright, or other proprietary notices, legends, symbols or labels in or on the Software, Documentation or Services; 4) copy, distribute, market, sell, lease, sublicense or otherwise transfer the Software, Documentation or Services, or any component or portion thereof, to third parties; 5) use the Software or Services as a source, intermediary, reply to address or destination address for any denial of service or other abusive activities; 6) overburden, disable, damage, or adversely impact the Software or Services or any network, server, equipment or facilities on which the Software or Services operate; 7) attempt to gain unauthorized access to any Software, Services, other accounts, computer systems or networks connected to any Company server or to any of the Software or Services, through any unauthorized means including, but not limited to, password or credential guessing, hacking, or any other inappropriate method; 8) harvest, collect, gather, assemble, extract or modify information of other users of Company software or in the Software using any tools not provided by Company including, but not limited to, those that enable scraping; 9) use the Software, Documentation or Services in a way that violates the rights of a third party including, but not limited to, intellectual property rights; 10) use the Software, Documentation or Services in any way that violates applicable law; or 11) permit the Software, Services, Documentation or any part thereof to be accessed or used by any person or entity other than Customer, without the express written consent of Company.
+Notwithstanding anything in this Section to the contrary, Customer shall be permitted to disclose information about the Certified Software (as defined in Section 8(d)(1) of these General Terms and Conditions) that may otherwise be prohibited by this Section if such disclosure is made in accordance with Section 8(d).
+Except as permitted by Section 8(d) of these General Terms and Conditions, Customer shall not, and shall cause its employees, contractors and Users not to: 1) modify, adapt, alter, reverse engineer, decompile, reverse compile, or disassemble the Software, Documentation or Services; 2) create a derivative work or compilation of the Software, Documentation or Services, including without limitation any product or service derived or compiled from or based on, in whole or in part, any Company services or products; 3) remove or alter any trademark, logo, copyright, or other proprietary notices, legends, symbols or labels in or on the Software, Documentation or Services; 4) copy, distribute, market, sell, lease, sublicense or otherwise transfer the Software, Documentation or Services, or any component or portion thereof, to third parties; 5) use the Software or Services as a source, intermediary, reply to address or destination address for any denial of service or other abusive activities; 6) overburden, disable, damage, or adversely impact the Software or Services or any network, server, equipment or facilities on which the Software or Services operate; 7) attempt to gain unauthorized access to any Software, Services, other accounts, computer systems or networks connected to any Company server or to any of the Software or Services, through any unauthorized means including, but not limited to, password or credential guessing, hacking, or any other inappropriate method; 8) harvest, collect, gather, assemble, extract or modify any information in the Software that is not Customer Content including, but not limited to, information of other users of Company software or information provided by Company or through Third Party Items, using any tools not provided by Company including, but not limited to, those that enable scraping; 9) use the Software, Documentation or Services in a way that violates the rights of a third party including, but not limited to, intellectual property rights; 10) use the Software, Documentation or Services in any way that violates applicable law; or 11) permit the Software, Services, Documentation or any part thereof to be accessed or used by any person or entity other than Customer or an agent of Customer, without the express written consent of Company.
 In the event that the foregoing restriction is unenforceable in any jurisdiction, Customer agrees to contact Company ninety (90) days prior to reverse engineering the Software or Services and to request from Company the information that it would seek to obtain from such reverse engineering.
-Any and all modifications of and software derivative to the Software, Documentation or Services, and any libraries, interfacing software, templates, data or other materials intended to be utilized with the Software or Services must be developed by Company and not by Customer, its employees or contractors.
-Any such modifications, derivatives, interfacing software, templates, data or other materials intended to be utilized with the Software or Services shall be and shall remain the property of Company, and Customer and its employees shall have no rights or interests therein regardless of whether or not Customer or its employees or agents suggested, contributed to, participated in or paid for such development.
-Customer agrees to take appropriate action with its employees and agents so that any such ideas or contributions made by them shall be the property of Company.
+Any and all modifications of and software derivative to the Software, Documentation or Services, and any libraries, templates, data or other materials intended to be utilized within the Software or Services must be developed by Company and not by Customer, its employees or contractors.
+Any modifications, derivatives, interfacing software, templates, data or other materials intended to be utilized with the Software or Services that are developed by Company shall be and shall remain the property of Company, and Customer and its employees shall have no rights or interests therein regardless of whether or not Customer or its employees or agents suggested, contributed to, participated in or paid for such development.
+Customer agrees to take appropriate action with its employees and agents so that any such ideas or contributions made by them to Company shall be the property of Company.

 a.
 Fees.
 In consideration for the Software and Services provided by and Licenses granted by Company to Customer under the Agreement, Customer shall pay Company all fees, charges and expenses specified in the Order Form and applicable Schedule and any other costs or charges agreed to by the parties in writing (“Fees”).
 Unless otherwise set forth in an applicable Schedule, Customer will pay all undisputed Fees within ten (10) days after the invoice date using Company’s online payment system.
 Any Fees not disputed in writing within ten (10) days of the invoice date shall be deemed “undisputed” for all purposes of the Agreement.
 If such undisputed Fees are not paid in full when due, Customer agrees to pay a late fee of 1.5% per month and reimburse Company for all collection costs, attorney’s fees or other expenses reasonably incurred by Company in collecting amounts due under this Agreement.